 The referral may lead to an evaluation and services for those who qualify.

-If you have any questions, you can call your local Infants and Toddlers program, located in counties throughout the state.
+For questions, call a local Infants and Toddlers program, located in counties throughout the state.
 You may find the office in the Health Department, public school system, Health and Human Services Office or Board of Education.

 Once your child reaches age 3, they move on to another program that works with the public school system to provide additional support for children ages 3 through 21.